yellowdog/python-examples/README.md

 See the [Files Downloaded to a Node](#files-downloaded-to-a-node-for-use-in-task-execution) section above for more details on how files in this directory are handled.

-At the conclusion of the Task, after any files requested for upload have been uploaded to the Object Store (see the [Files Uploaded from a Node](#files-uploaded-from-a-node-to-the-object-store-after-task-execution) section for more information), the `ydid_task_559EBE_74949336-ac2b-4811-a7d5-f3ecd9739908_1_1` will be removed.
+At the conclusion of the Task, after any files requested for upload have been uploaded to the Object Store (see the [Files Uploaded from a Node](#files-uploaded-from-a-node-to-the-object-store-after-task-execution) section for more information), the temporary directory will be removed.

-## Specifying Work Requirements using CSV Data
+### Specifying Work Requirements using CSV Data

 CSV data files can be used to drive the generation of lists of Tasks, as follows: